Will you be tuning in?

 I’d be honored if you would follow my journey at Kerry’s Village https://www.facebook.com/groups/aspecialcommunity/

-A new Pixar short film is coming to Disney+ on January 10, 2020 called ‘Loop’ that will feature a character who is nonverbal and on the autism spectrum!
+A new Pixar short film came to Disney+ on January 10, 2020 called ‘Loop’ that featured a character who is nonverbal and on the autism spectrum!

-Pixar says that the film will follow “a non-verbal, autistic girl and a chatty boy [who] are partnered on a canoeing trip.
+Pixar says that the film follows “a non-verbal, autistic girl and a chatty boy [who] are partnered on a canoeing trip.
 To complete their journey across an urban lake, they must both learn how the other experiences the world.”

 Growing up with autism, film and theater were some of my strong key interests.
 After overcoming many of my obstacles, and thanks in part to theater therapy, I’m today a full-time professional speaker.
 It also led me to a role today as an adult as an autism entertainment consultant getting to work on movies that have had autism characters in them such as Joyful Noise and Jane Wants A Boyfriend along with the HBO limited series Mrs. Fletcher.

-I’m very glad that this character will be a girl and also nonverbal, 2 groups who are underrepresented in our entertainment industry currently.
+I’m very glad that this character was a girl and also nonverbal, 2 groups who are underrepresented in our entertainment industry currently.